 As well as using your data so we can send you communications that you have requested or information about services or activities that we believe may be of interest to you, JNF UK may use your personal information to help us understand more about how our website is used so that we can improve it.
-We may also use your data for marketing purposes and publicity, appeals and promotions, and to give you details of our fundraising, promotions and campaigns.

 You, as the data subject, may request deletion of your data at any time in writing, subject to any overriding legal requirement for its retention, such as the need, where appropriate, to retain Gift Aid records for Her Majesty’s Revenue and Customs.
-We may keep such data on a ‘suppression list’ so we know not to contact you or process your data in future until further notice.
+We may keep limited data on a ‘suppression list’ so we know not to contact you or process your data in future until further notice.